kuszmaul/graveyard/README.md

         small `k`.
 In this case we might maintain a set of `k` offsets to values that are out of place so that on the next insert or reserve we can go fix those particular ones up.
-- [ ] Move implementation details into a separate file.
 - [ ] Implement maps.
 One issue is how to deal with the `value_type =
      std::pair<const key_type, mapped_type>`.
 The F14 comment (F14Policy.h at
       `moveValue`. outlines three possibilities: